lhb0803/NomadCoders/JavaScript/MakingChromeApp/README.md

 * A browser has a **document** object
 * We can call HTML tag from JS environment through an access to document object
 * We can change HTML data by changing document object's properties

+## 3.1 HTML in Javascript
+* Get things from document
+* Change things from document